faithokamoto/faithokamoto.github.io/aboutsite.md

 If you have some topic you really want me to cover, email me (address in CV).

 (The last one-sixth may also be attributed to pure vanity.
 Your choice.)

+If you suspect I choose my topics (for a blog no one will ever read) as excuses to rant about coding practices that I dislike, you win a cookie.
+Not one on this website, since I don't know how to set cookies, nor one in real life, since I lack a cookie transporter.
+An imaginary cookie.
+Hope you like it.